 Locate App Manifest for the Game

-Once inside, look for the folder which the same name which we found above.
+Once inside, look for the folder with the same name which we found above.
 In this case, it will be “Microsoft.MSDallas_8wexxxxxxx.”

-Next, locate the AppxManifest.xml file in the folder, and open with a text editor.
-I would suggest using Notepad, and make sure not to edit anything, and save.
+Next, locate the AppxManifest.xml file in the folder.
+Open it with a text editor.
+I would suggest using Notepad.
+Do not edit anything there – and save is as a .txt file.

-- Find this tag in the file. “<Application Id=”
+Now, find this tag in the file “<Application Id=”

-- Copy the application id which in this case is only App.
-Note it on a separate notepad, and remember it.
+Copy the application ID which in this case is only App.
+Note it down on a separate Notepad or remember it.